subash9860/osmital_by_GOSMD/Hackfest_back/README.md

 # Backend For the Project
     -Endpoints : POST
-        -/distance givers the json file fetched using osmnx -and returns json
+        -/distance gives the json file fetched using osmnx -and returns json